mesosphere/marathon/docs/metrics.md

 in milliseconds.
 This is helpful to diagnose stability problems which cause Marathon to restart.

+`service.mesosphere.marathon.leaderDuration` (gauge) - The duration since the last leader election happened in milliseconds.
+This is helpful to diagnose stability problems and how often leader election happens.

 ### App/group/task counts

 `service.mesosphere.marathon.app.count` (gauge) - The number of defined apps.
 In general,